mikee47/Sming-UPnP/README.rst

    We want our classes to take care of all this transparently.

-   If we want to discover other networked devices and control them, we'll also to parse the XML data in a similar way.
+   If we want to discover other networked devices and control them, we'll also need to parse the XML data in a similar way.

    -  `Tiny XML-2 <https://github.com/leethomason/tinyxml2>`__ is a very popular library.
       It's a `DOM parser <https://en.wikipedia.org/wiki/Document_Object_Model>`__ so memory